DemeSibere/myReadMe-Generator-/src/ReadMe.md

-<h1 align="center">README GENERATOR </h1>
+<h1 align="center">README Generator </h1>

 ## Description
- This project was created by Triology Education Services at the Southern Methodist University Boot Camp.
+  * This project was created by Triology Education Services at the Southern Methodist University Boot Camp.

 ## How to run the app
- It is made populate a README.md file for inquirer repository using node.js.
+ It uses to populate a README file

 ## Tests
  No